awsdocs/amazon-cloudfront-developer-guide/doc_source/private-content-setting-signed-cookie-custom-policy.md

 **Important**
 IP addresses in IPv6 format, such as 2001:0db8:85a3:0000:0000:8a2e:0370:7334, are not supported\.

   If you're using a custom policy that includes `IpAddress`, do not enable IPv6 for the distribution\.
 If you want to restrict access to some content by IP address and support IPv6 requests for other content, you can create two distributions\.
-For more information, see [Enable IPv6](distribution-web-values-specify.md#DownloadDistValuesEnableIPv6) in the topic [Values That You Specify When You Create or Update a Web Distribution](distribution-web-values-specify.md)\.
+For more information, see [Enable IPv6](distribution-web-values-specify.md#DownloadDistValuesEnableIPv6) in the topic [Values That You Specify When You Create or Update a Distribution](distribution-web-values-specify.md)\.

 ## Example Policy Statements for a Signed Cookie That Uses a Custom Policy<a name="private-content-custom-policy-statement-signed-cookies-examples"></a>